 Sufficient notification in writing by ExCB#1 to IECEx Secretariat and Member Body so proposed changes can be reviewed and the most efficient transition may occur.
 This will include:

-Application by new applicant ExCB (ExCB#2) via the Member Body who must become an ExCB, is submitted to the IECEx Secretariat.
+Application by new applicant ExCB (ExCB#2) is submitted to the IECEx Secretariat via the Member Body.
 Conditions of Acceptance as per Section 11.1.1 and 11.1.2 of IECEx 02 Rules of Procedure would be applicable.

 Assessment of the new ExCB (ExCB#2) ensuring that they have qualified personnel, procedures and processes to qualify as an ExCB